The Man Who Loved Women (1983 film): New Ending

-Columbia, who financed the film, were dissatisfied with the film's ending, wondering it might be too bleak.
-They requested Edwards consider shooting a new one.
-Edwards had endured painful experiences with Hollywood studios in the past—he immortalised them in his film S.O.B.—but because the relationship with Columbia had been good, he agreed.
+Columbia, which financed the film, was dissatisfied with the film's ending, concerned that it might be too bleak.
+They requested that Edwards consider shooting a new one.
+Edwards had endured painful experiences with Hollywood studios in the past — he immortalised them in his film, S.O.B. — but because the relationship with Columbia had been good, he agreed.
 "Burt was against it and technically I didn't have to but it had been a good experience up until then and I wanted to be co-operative."

 Five months after filming ended and one month before it was to be released, Edwards reshot the ending.
-The scene did not involve Reynolds, but some of his conquests, including those played by Julie Andrews, Marilu Henner and Kim Basinger.
+The scene did not involve Reynolds, but some of his conquests, including those played by Andrews, Marilu Henner and Kim Basinger.
 This was done to make the film less bleak.
 The extra scene was shot over two days.

-The new ending was screen tested and reports were positive.
-However the two different endings were both screened on December 3 in some "controlled research screenings" and the original ending was strongly preferred.
+The new ending was screen-tested, and reports were positive.
+However, the two different endings were both screened December 3 in some "controlled research screenings", and the original ending was strongly preferred.
 Columbia decided to release the original ending.
-"Trying to read the research is not always an exact science," said Columbia's then head of production, Guy McElwaine.
+"Trying to read the research is not always an exact science," said Columbia's head of production, Guy McElwaine.